 Keeping a journal through the years helped me out quite a bit.
 When I would go through rough times, writing my feelings down relieved a lot of stress and anxiety (like when a boyfriend broke up with me and I just thought it was the end of the world… haha – looking back at some of my writings it’s pretty comical now).
 But all of those experiences made me the person I am today, so I am grateful for that.

 Because I have epilepsy, I need to make sure I keep my stress levels under control.
 One of the biggest stress relievers for me is writing things down.
 Journaling, along with coloring, helps me with my anxiety, stress, and depression.

-I love homeschooling, but some days with everything we have going on, it can be too much.
-If my son or I have had a rough start to the day or need to write our feelings, we will spend a few minutes journaling before we do any other class work.
+I’ve incorporated journal writing for my son in part of his homeschool routine.
+If my son or I have had a rough start to the day or need to write our feelings, we will spend a few minutes journaling before we do any other classwork.
 It seems to help calm him down a bit and concentrate more on his work.

 Writing down your experiences and emotions can really help you do some self-exploration.
 Journaling can help you get rid of those negative feelings you may be struggling with.
 You can organize your thoughts while journaling and get to the bottom of why you may be feeling the way you do.